json5/json5/index.md

 ### Security Vulnerabilities and Disclosures
 To report a security vulnerability, please follow the follow the guidelines described in our [security policy](./SECURITY.md).

+## ECMAScript Compatibility
+While JSON5 aims to be fully compatible with ES5, there is one exception where both JSON and JSON5 are not.
+Both JSON and JSON5 allow unescaped line and paragraph separator characters (U+2028 and U+2029) in strings, however ES5 does not.
+A [proposal](https://github.com/tc39/proposal-json-superset) to allow these characters in strings was adopted into ES2019, making JSON and JSON5 fully compatible with ES2019.

 ## License
 MIT.
 See [LICENSE.md](./LICENSE.md) for details.